 1. Have Fun With a Polarizer

-If a polarizer filter isn’t yet part of your everyday photography kit, it should be!
-A polarizer can be used to boost color saturation, which means that it can help to render the blue summer skies a deeper, more vibrant shade.
+If a polarizing filter isn’t yet part of your everyday photography kit, it should be!
+You can use a polarizer to boost color saturation, which means that it can help render the blue summer skies a deeper, more vibrant shade.

-It can also help to draw the clouds out; defining them and separating them from the blue background.
-Polarizers are also useful for cutting down on reflections on the surface of the water.
+It can also help draw the clouds out, defining and separating them from the blue background.
+Polarizers are also useful for cutting down on glare and reflections on the surface of the water.

 Fast, Easy Portrait Editing Software